developmentseed/landsat-util/README.rst

 ``$: landsat download LC80090452014008LGN00``

-Search and download tiles all at once with the --download flag:

-``$: landsat search --download --cloud 4 --start "january 01 2014" --end "january 10 2014" pr 009 045``
+Download only band 4, 3 and 2 for a particular sceneID:

+``$: landsat download LC80090452014008LGN00 --bands 432``

+Download multiple sceneIDs:

+``$: landsat download LC80090452014008LGN00 LC80090452015008LGN00 LC80090452013008LGN00``

 Step 3: Image processing
 ============

 You can process your downloaded tiles with our custom image processing algorithms.
-In addition, you can choose to pansharpen your images.
+In addition, you can choose to pansharpen your images and specify which bands to process.

 **Examples of image processing**:

 Process images that are already downloaded.
-Remember, the program only accepts zip files:
+Remember, the program accepts both zip files and unzipped folders:

 ``$: landsat process path/to/LC80090452014008LGN00.tar.bz``

+If unzipped:

+``$: landsat process path/to/LC80090452014008LGN00``

+Specify bands 3, 5 and 1:

+``$: landsat process path/to/LC80090452014008LGN00  --bands 351``

 Process *and* pansharpen a downloaded image:

-``$: landsat process --pansharpen path/to/LC80090452014008LGN00.tar.bz``
+``$: landsat process path/to/LC80090452014008LGN00.tar.bz --pansharpen``

-Search, download, and process images all at once using the --imageprocess flag:

-``$: landsat search --imageprocess --cloud 6 --start "january 01 2014" --end "january 10 2014" shapefile path/to/shapefile.shp``

 Important Notes